We all know that horrible, eye-burning smell that comes with nail polish, and it is one of the clearest clues that something is not right.

 Even though you are not putting the polish on your skin and absorbing it, when you put it on and take it off you are breathing in toxic chemicals.

-As more and more studies are coming out about the affects of toxic chemicals on nail salon workers, it is becoming increasingly clear that something needs to be done to prevent the harm of others and ourselves for the sake of having a little color and personality to our nails.
+affects of toxic chemicals on nail salon workers, it is becoming increasingly clear that something needs to be done to prevent the harm of others and ourselves for the sake of having a little color and personality to our nails.

 Most polishes are full of hazardous chemicals including formaldehyde, toluene, and dibutyl phthalate.
 These chemicals are being linked to cancer as well as respiratory problems and should clearly be avoided.
 No one should need to look like this: